balena-io-experimental/balena-sound/README.md

     cd balena-sound
     ```

-3. Push code to your fleet of audio streamers with one command:
+3. Push code to your fleet of audio streamers:

     ```
     balena push my-balena-sound